 John asked on the bulletin board: "I have a 1953 CJ-3B and must have the starter wiring messed up.
 I have a key switch and bypassed the floor starter button.
 The solenoid on the firewall has no wires attached to it.
 The plug and coil wires are there and in place, but the rest of the wiring isn't done yet.
 Also, the coil and generator are 12-volt.
 Now, what wires go where?
 There are 3 wires from the generator to the voltage regulator.
 How can I start the Jeep just to hear it run?"

 This diagram isolates the starting circuit from a pre-1957 CJ-3B, as seen in the Early Wiring Diagram (40K GIF) from the 1956 Parts List.

-To help follow the discussion below, open the complete post-1957 Late Wiring Diagram (420K JPEG) from the 1965 Service Manual, including the ignition key, solenoid, coil and voltage regulator.
-(Opens in a new window.).
+To help follow the discussion below, see the complete post-1957 Late Wiring Diagram (420K JPEG) from the 1965 Service Manual, including the ignition key, solenoid, coil and voltage regulator.

 Jimmy responded: "All you need is a wire off the + battery to the + coil and take a jumper cable from the + battery to the starter to get it to spin, or push start it.
 If the coil doesn't have an internal resistor you need a ballast resistor to knock the voltage down or you'll burn the points."